Japan's Lost Decade: Brief History and Lessons

 Many economists and financial experts have compared Japan's lost decade to the U.S. situation after the 2008 banking crisis.
 In both cases, speculation fueled real estate and stock market bubbles that eventually crashed and led to government bailouts.
 Both economies also responded by promising to increase fiscal spending to combat deflation.

-There period between 2000 and 2009 in the U.S. has also been called a lost decade on occasion, since two deep recessions at the beginning and end of the period resulted in a net-zero gain for many households.
+Their period between 2000 and 2009 in the U.S. has also been called a lost decade on occasion since two deep recessions at the beginning and end of the period resulted in a net-zero gain for many households.
 Steep declines in real estate values and the stock market resulted in significant losses, including the S&P 500's worst ever 10-year performance with a -9.1% total return.

 Despite the similarities, there are also some important differences between the two situations.
 Japan's aging population was a major contributor to its woes, while the U.S. maintains relatively positive demographics with plenty of young workers entering the workforce.
 The U.S. Federal Reserve has also been much quicker to act than the Bank of Japan.